draperlaboratory/VIBES/README.md

 ```
 {
+  "property" : "(true)",
+  "patches" : [
-  "patch" : "ret-3",
+    {"patch" : "ret-3",
      "patch-point" : "0x54",
-  "patch-size" : 8,
+     "patch-size" : 8}
-  "property" : "(true)"
+  ]
 }
 ```

 This tells VIBES to use hand-written patch named `ret-3`.
-The patch should be inserted starting at address `0x54` in `resources/simple/main`, and `8` bytes should be replaced.
+There is one patch, which should be inserted starting at address `0x54` in `resources/simple/main`, and `8` bytes should be replaced.
 The correctness properties to check is `true`.